envp/blog/2017-06-09-binary-search.markdown

 ---
-layout: post
+layout: single
 title:  "Binary Search"
 date:   2017-06-09
-categories: interviews algorithms notes search
+categories: [interviews, algorithms, notes, search]
 published: true
 math: true
-comments: true
+author: Vaibhav Yenamandra
 ---

 > Given an array $X$ sorted in ascending order, return the index of a queried element, or -1 if the element is not present in the array.